abruzzi/react-application-is-not-a-thing/readme.md

   `${strategy.getCurrencySign()}${total}`;
 ```

-I hope you have noticed that we’re trying to extract non-view related code either directly or by abstracting new mechanisms into separate places.
+I hope you have noticed that we’re trying to directly extract non-view code into separate places or abstract new mechanisms to reform it to be more modular.

 You can think of it this way: the React view is only one of the consumers of your non-view code.
 For example, if you would build a new interface - maybe with `vue` or even a command line tool - how much code can you reuse with your current implementation?

 ### Push the design a bit further: extract a network client